 The estimated total number of students at UCLA, eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act is 31,600.

 The table below shows the total amount of Emergency Financial Aid Grants distributed to students as well as the total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act.

-To determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act UCLA used the following principles in our approach:
+To determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act UCLA used the following approach:

-1. Since UCLA moved all instruction on line for Spring 2020, all UCLA students have been impacted.
-Universal Grants were awarded in the Spring of 2020 to all eligible students who requested funding to cover Covid-related expenses.
+Since all students were impacted when UCLA moved all instruction on line for Spring 2020 Universal Grants were awarded in the Spring of 2020 to all eligible students who requested funding to cover Covid-related expenses.

 The table below shows the EFC ranges used to award the Need Based CARE Grant for Undergraduate Students

-In the Fall of 2020, Need-Based CARES Grants were awarded using the following funding priority:
+In the Fall of 2020 , Need-Based CARES Grants were awarded using the following funding priorities:

 Grant awards ranged from $249 to $900.